 This training programme has been developed after demand from employers for a national skills experience for their staff, by developing a national solution to the exporting skills gap.

-* Please note the following modules cover two topics each and therefore two assessments -Preferential Rules of Origin / Customs Procedures & Documentation and Letters of Credit / Methods of payment.
+* Please note the following modules cover two topics each and therefore two assessments -Understanding Export & Export Documentation, Customs Procedures and Documentation including Rules of Origin, Import Procedures including Inward / Outward Processing, Methods of Payment & Letters of Credit.

 We are happy to offer a discount to those companies booking 6 or more courses.
 There are further discounts for Global Members.

 If you have any queries for any of the workshops or courses, please email firstname.lastname@example.org or call us on 01753 870 560.

 These courses are not part of the British Chamber of Commerce Accredited Foundation Award in International Trade.

 Are you a customs agent?
 Or does your company use customs agents and intermediaries to help you trade with the EU and Rest of the World?
 If so, you need to know how to meet customs requirements fast and efficiently now the UK has left the EU.
 There is new processes to follow and new forms to complete.
 Our training will highlight what you need to know to be able to accurately complete a simple customs declaration and to understand the Customs regimes and will focus on completion of a customs declaration on CHIEF.